 Third-party Data: Data you obtain from a third party, partner or someone who collects data for a living.
 It is a heterogeneous mix of awesome information and useless garbage.
 Wondering about the value of third-party data... think about the post-card you received last week to take you out of the leased car you returned to the dealer two years ago.
 The marketing firm that acted upon your supposed "end of lease" date got their data from a third party.
 Oops!

 So there you have it.
-Programmatic advertising definitions you can use as you teach Geek School for the C-Suite.
+Programmatic advertising definitions you can use to run your next meeting.
 If you're looking for discussion topics, here are a few good ones:

 - Unique Media Plus Unique Data